Emergency Preparedness Safety Briefing

-* "Shots Fired on Campus: When Lightning Strikes," is a 20-minute active shooter awareness video that illustrates what to look for and how to prepare and react to this type of incident.
-See: http://www.youtube.com/watch?v=5mzI_5aj4Vs (Link is also located on the EP website)
+- "Run.
+Hide.
+Fight.®" is a 6-minute active shooter awareness video that illustrates what to look for and how to prepare and react to this type of incident.
+See: https://www.youtube.com/watch?v=5mzI_5aj4Vs (Link is also located on the EP website)

 Reference the Emergency Preparedness web site for additional information: